rising-entropy/rising-entropy/README.md

 ### About Me:
 + I am a Second-Year Student at Walchand College of Engineering Sangli. 🏫
 + I am currently learning Full-Stack Web Development. 🌐
-+ I also am a Competitive Programmer. 💻
++ I'm also a Competitive Programmer. 💻
 + View my Blogs <a href="https://rising-entropy.github.io/">here</a>. 📖

 ### Hobbies: